 Since its inception NEIFCA has played an active role in supporting the national Association which continued throughout 2017 represented through the Chief Officer and Chair.
-During 2017 much of the work of the Association has focused on the UK Exit from the EU.
+During 2018/2019 the Vice Chairman and the Chief Officer played an active role in supporting an independent review of the national Association of IFCA's.
+It is anticipated that the outcome of this review will be implemented during June 2019.